eskapandr/DataLearn/DE-101/Module02/README.md

 ## 5. Connecting to the cloud database

-Our next task was to create a database on AWS Lightsail cloud server and upload our data for staging layer and dimensional model for business layer from sql files there.
+Our next task was to create a database on AWS Lightsail cloud server and upload our data for staging layer and dimensional model for business layer.
+I used SQL files for it prepared by the course author.
 - Staging [stg.orders.sql](https://github.com/Data-Learn/data-engineering/blob/03f51ea85791fb1d6a86659bba3040db0b98471b/DE-101%20Modules/Module02/DE%20-%20101%20Lab%202.1/stg.orders.sql)
 - Business Layer [from_stg_to_dw_sql](https://github.com/Data-Learn/data-engineering/blob/03f51ea85791fb1d6a86659bba3040db0b98471b/DE-101%20Modules/Module02/DE%20-%20101%20Lab%202.1/from_stg_to_dw.sql)